alvindaiyan/alvindaiyan.github.io/_posts/2015-03-31-android-learning-1.markdown

 ### Component permissions & permissions-related APIs
   - individual components can set their own permissions, restricting which other components can access them
   - component permissions take precedence over application-level permissions
-    - activity permissions : rastrigin which components can start the associated activity, checked with startActivity(), startActityForResult()
+    1. activity permissions : rastrigin which components can start the associated activity, checked with startActivity(), startActityForResult()
-    - service permissions: checked within context.startServices(), context.stopService(), context.bindService()
+    2. service permissions: checked within context.startServices(), context.stopService(), context.bindService()
-    - BroadcastReceviver permissions
+    3. BroadcastReceviver permissions
-    - ContentProvider permissions
+    4. ContentProvider permissions

+## The Fragment Class
+1. Support multiple ui panes/ user behaviors at the same time
+2. Single activity holds multiple fragments
+3. Represent a behavior / portion of UI within an activity
+4. Multiple fragments can be embedded in an activity to create a multi-pane ui
+5. A single fragment can be reused across multiple activities
+6. Fragment lifecycle:
+  - fragment lifecycle is coordinated with the lifecycle of its containing activity
+  - fragments have their own lifecycles and receive their own callbacks
+  - fragment lifecycle states
+    1. resumed: fragment is visible in the running activity
+    2. paused: another activity is in the foreground and has focus, containing activity is visible
+    3. stopped: the fragment is not visible
+  - lifecycle callback method:
+  - activity created : ```onAttach()```
+    1. fragment is first attached to its activity
+  - ```onCreate()```
+    1. initialize the fragment (don’t setup the ui)
+  - ```onCreateView()```
+    1. Fragment sets up & returns its user interface
+  - ```onActivityCreated()```
+    1. containing activity has completed onCreate() and the fragment has been installed
+  - (depend on the host activity lifecycle) activity started: ```onStart()```
+    1. hosting activity is about to become visible
+  - activity resumed: ```onResume()```
+    1. hosting activity about to become visible and ready for user interaction
+  - activity paused: ```onPause()```:
+    1. hosting activity is visible but not has focus
+  - activity stopped: ```onStop()```:
+  - activity destroyed: ```onDestroyView()```
+    1. view previously created by ```onCreateView()``` has been detached from the hosting activity
+  - ```onDestroy()```
+    1. fragment is no longer in use
+    2. typical actions:
+      - cleanup the fragment resources
+  - ```onDetach()```
+    1. fragment no longer attached to its activity
+    2. null out reference to the hosting activity